Pelaéz Sports Complex

 Don Gregorio Pelaéz Sports Complex is a group of sports facilities in Cagayan de Oro.
 This sports center was built in 1969 and hosted the first Palarong Pambansa in Mindanao in 1975.
 It is the oldest sports park in Northern Mindanao and it first opened its door to baseball and basketball in 1970.
 Also, the stadium was the largest in Mindanao since 1998 after its renovation.
-It has a seating capacity of 20,000.